DefGuard/docs/help/mobile-client.md

 {% hint style="info" %}
 If you don't know how to setup or use your **Authenticator App** please check [this article](/help/setting-up-2fa-mfa.md#setting-up-2famfa) for detailed information.
 {% endhint %}
-5. After this step, your connection will be established immedietaly.
+5. After this step, your connection will be established immediately.

 ### Connecting to location without MFA